Get the Recipe

 Blending it hot.

-Once the chickpeas are blended, I whisk in my tahini and season to taste with salt, cumin, and olive oil, and the hummus is ready to be chilled and served.
+Once the chickpeas are blended, I whisk in my tahini and season to taste with salt, cumin, and olive oil.
+The hummus is then ready to be chilled and served.
 I like serving it at just about room temperature, drizzled with olive oil, dusted with paprika or za'atar, and piled with some warm chickpeas or chopped parsley.

 The Science of Garlic Flavor